IsaacSchemm/Crowmask/README.md

 TODO:

-[ ] Implement the endpoint for interaction notifications (these posts are only sent to the admin actor but the info is public)
 [ ] Add comments
-[ ] Split content negotiation off into its own project or move it into DomainModeling [ ] Shy mode (redirect all HTML requests to Weasyl)
+[ ] Shy mode (redirect all HTML requests to Weasyl)

 Crowmask stands for "Content Read Off Weasyl: Modified ActivityPub Starter Kit".
 It began as an attempt